 If you are interested to know about more tourist destinations in Uttarakhand, that also includes many best places to visit in India, read my Uttarakhand travel guide.

 There are quite a few popular holiday destinations in Ladakh, India, namely, Leh, Kargil, Nubra Valley, Pangong and so on and so forth.
-And among all, if I were to suggest my favorite, it will be Zanskar.
+And among all, if I were to suggest my favourite, it will be Zanskar.

 In 2019, Border Road Organisation build a motorable route and thus connected Zansar to Himachal Pradesh via Shinkula Pass.
 I did a motorcycle trip on Shinkula Pass as soon it was opened and thus completed my Zanskar travels.
 As soon as I visited Zanskar, it became my new favorite in Ladakh.
 Naturally, Zanskar gets a much-deserved place in our list of top 10 holiday destinations in India.